tetraprism95/MemE/README.md

 ## Quick Look (NOTE: BETTER TO USE REAL DEVICE FOR SIGN-UP)

 <pre>
-If you're too lazy to sign-up and want to load it on the iPhone simulator instead of using an actualy device then I have an existing account made just for you to check it out!
+If you're too lazy to sign-up and prefer loading with iPhone simulator instead of using a real device then I have an existing account just for your convenience.

+Already populated with few posts on the meme feed.
+Obviously, user won't be able to access the camera and take a picture unless one has a real device to take it with.

 username: Marcochun21@gmail.com
 password: nurichun21